Ionablokchain/Iona-protocol/README.md

 - explicit protocol and schema versioning
 - safer upgrade and migration workflows
 - operator-first observability and recovery tooling
-- controlled multi-node test environments
+- controlled multi-node validation environments

+The project is intended as an open research and engineering environment for studying reliability improvements in distributed state machine infrastructure.

 ## Why IONA

-Distributed infrastructure is often expected to behave deterministically, yet the workflows needed to validate that assumption are frequently incomplete or fragmented.
+Distributed infrastructure is frequently expected to behave deterministically, but the workflows needed to verify that assumption are often incomplete or difficult to inspect in practice.

-IONA focuses on practical mechanisms that help answer questions such as:
+IONA focuses on practical questions such as:

 - can state transitions be reproduced across environments?
-- can protocol changes be activated safely and predictably?
+- can protocol changes be introduced with explicit compatibility handling?
-- can schema evolution be validated before rollout?
+- can schema evolution be validated before broader rollout?
-- can failures be replayed and inspected deterministically?
+- can observed behavior be replayed and compared deterministically?
-- can operators verify system behavior before and after upgrades?
+- can operators verify upgrade outcomes before and after transition?

-Rather than presenting itself as a finalized production deployment, IONA is designed as an open research and engineering environment for studying reliability and upgrade safety in distributed state machine infrastructure.
+Rather than presenting itself as a finalized production deployment, IONA is designed as an open framework for validating reliability-critical workflows around execution, compatibility, and protocol evolution.

 ## What the Repository Includes

 This repository currently includes:

 - a Rust-based distributed node implementation
-- local multi-node and multi-validator testing environments
+- controlled local multi-node and multi-validator test environments
-- reproducible development and validation workflows
+- deterministic replay and validation workflows
-- deterministic replay and verification tooling
+- reproducibility-oriented testing and verification assets
+- protocol and schema upgrade documentation
-- release verification and artifact integrity checks
+- release verification and artifact integrity workflows
 - monitoring and observability assets
-- operational runbooks and supporting documentation
+- operator-facing runbooks and technical documentation
+- deployment and configuration templates
 - TypeScript SDK assets
-- deployment and configuration templates

-## What You Can Evaluate Today
+## What Can Be Evaluated Today

 At its current stage, the repository is best evaluated as an infrastructure and reliability project.